scalar-labs/scalardb/docs/how-to-write-a-good-transaction.md

       try {
         tx = manager.start();
       } catch (TransactionException e) {
-        // If starting a transaction fails, that indicates something terrible happens, so you
+        // If starting a transaction fails, it indicates some failure happens during a transaction,
-        // should cancel the transaction
+        // so you should cancel the transaction or retry the transaction after the failure/error is
+        // fixed
         return;
       }